umang23567/AP-Assignments/README.md

 - **Order**: Represents an individual order with tracking information.
 - **Admin/User Interfaces**: Separates admin and user functionality for easier management of roles.

----

-## Future Enhancements

-1. **Persistent Storage**: Integrate CSV or database storage to retain data across sessions.
-2. **User Authentication**: Implement login features to differentiate between users and admins.
-3. **Enhanced Order Tracking**: Add more detailed order-tracking stages and automated notifications.
-4. **Integration with Payment API**: Incorporate a payment gateway for real transactions and automated refunds.

----

-This README provides a comprehensive overview of the system, setup instructions, and usage examples.
-Please refer to the source code for more in-depth details on each class.